-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee Common Stock, par value \$0.001 per share \$86,250,000.00 \$10,453.50
+Proposed Maximum Aggregate Offering Amount of Title of Each Class of Securities to be Registered Price (1)(2) Registration Fee Common Stock, par value \$0.001 per share \$86,250,000.00 \$10,453.50(3)

-- Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - Includes the aggregate offering price of any additional shares of common stock that the underwriters have the option to purchase.
-See "Underwriting.
+Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Includes the aggregate offering price of any additional shares of common stock that the underwriters have the option to purchase.
+See "Underwriting."
+The Registrant previously paid \$10,453.50 in connection with the initial filing of the Registration Statement on April 12, 2019.
+(1)